zowe/docs-site/README.md

   * lines, separated by comma (,)
   * code
   * fragments, separated by comma (,)
-- For line `- http://zowe-docs-test-links/v0-9-x/user-guide/cli-installcli.html http://zowe-docs-test-links/v0-9-x/user-guide/cli-usingcli.html "26, 29, 34" "200 OK" "#displaying-zowe-cli-help,#accessing-an-api-mediation-layer"`, it means:
+- For a line like `- http://zowe-docs-test-links/v0-9-x/user-guide/cli-installcli.html http://zowe-docs-test-links/v0-9-x/user-guide/cli-usingcli.html "26, 29, 34" "200 OK" "#displaying-zowe-cli-help,#accessing-an-api-mediation-layer"`, it means:
   * **source**: in page `/v0-9-x/user-guide/cli-installcli.html`,
   * **targe**: has a link to `/v0-9-x/user-guide/cli-usingcli.html`, which is itself,
   * **lines**: at line `26, 29, 34`, which is 3 lines,